Harry Horner: Biography

-Horner was born in the town of Holice, Bohemia, Austria-Hungary (in what is now the Czech Republic), to German-speaking Jewish parents.
+Horner was born in the town of Holice, Bohemia, Austria-Hungary (in what is now the Czech Republic).

 He began his career working with Max Reinhardt in Vienna.
 When Reinhardt moved to the United States in the early 1930s, Horner travelled with Max Reinhardt's production group acting as his stage manager.
 Max Reinhardt's staging of Shakespeare's A Midsummer Night's Dream (1934) for the summer Hollywood Bowl season in Los Angeles, Harry Horner was the production's stage manager and also an actor in the production.
 Following Max Reinhardt to New York, Harry Horner assisted Reinhardt in his staging of the Biblical musical spectacle The Eternal Road (Der Weg der Verheissung); the production had music by Kurt Weill; conducted by Harry Horner; opening at the Manhattan Opera House 1/7/1937-5/15/1937 with scenic design, costume design and lighting by Norman Bel Geddes.
 Max Reinhardt, disgusted with Norman Bel Geddes lack of interest by not showing up for production rehearsals, pressed Harry Horner into acting as art director supervising the sets, costumes, and the lighting.
 Because Horner had been faithful to Reinhardt as his stage manager, Reinhardt knew that he could depend upon Horner's many faceted talents and abilities.
 Consequently, Harry Horner fell into the scenic design craft and was employed as a stage designer.
 Harry Horner designed the scenery for the drama Lady In The Dark, a drama with a musical dream sequence (music: Kurt Weill); opening January 23, 1941 – June 15, 1941 (reopening 10/2/41-5/30/42, revived 2/27/43-5/15/43).
 Harry Horner's stage design legacy is the first use of a center stage donut turntable ring, inner and outer turntable rings moving simultaneously and in reverse of each other.
 The innovative stage design for Lady In The Dark was the first turntable usage on a Broadway stage.
 During World War II, he served as production designer and set designer for the U.S. Army Air Forces show Winged Victory.